Updated: January 21st, 2017

 execute Lua scripts.

-Use your favourite text editor to create a short lua script and save it
+Use your favourite text editor to create a short lua script (or

 I saved that file in the following directory